 As connected applications, builders can use smart contracts to communicate across blockchains through cross-chain messaging capabilities available on Moonbeam.
 This ready availability of inter-blockchain communications will change the face of Web3 development by producing more efficient protocols with superior user experience.

-Connected contracts refer to the cooperation of smart contracts on the “backend” of the DApps users interact with on the blockchain.
-These contracts are connected across blockchains so there is no need to bridge assets in order to use assets in any application, on any connected chain.
+Cross-chain connected applications refer to the cooperation of smart contracts on the “backend” of the DApps users interact with on the blockchain.
+These applications are connected across blockchains so there is no need to bridge assets in order to use assets in any application, on any connected chain.

 Definitions: How Blockchains Can Work Together